Brhula/AI-image-madness/README.md

 GUI para "Stable Diffusion".
 Ejecutable en Windows que lo hace todo [NMKD Stable Diffusion](https://nmkd.itch.io/t2i-gui)

 ### STABLE DIFFUSION

+**Seed //** is a number that controls the initial noise.
+**Step count //** this parameter controls the number of these denoising steps to final image
+**Diffusion samplers //** are the method used to denoise the image during generation.
+Use DDIM for beginners at 10 steps.

 How to and Tips:
 - [SD basic / intermediate guide on Reddit](https://www.reddit.com/r/StableDiffusion/comments/x41n87/how_to_get_images_that_dont_suck_a/)
 - [Stable Diffusion: Tutorials, Resources, and Tools](https://stackdiary.com/stable-diffusion-resources/)